lino-framework/getlino/docs/install.rst

   Production server

-    A server with one or several :term:`Lino sites <Lino site>` in :term:`production` mode for yourself or your customers.
+    A server designed to host one or several :term:`production sites <production site>`.

     See :ref:`getlino.install.prod`.